VA Health Care Eligibility, Priority Groups, & Copays

 If you had or have active-duty status for training purposes only, you do not qualify for VA health care.

 Enrollment in VA Healthcare

-The Department of Veterans Affairs budget is decided by Congress each year.
+VA’s budget is decided by Congress each year.
 The more money VA gets, the more veterans can enroll in VA healthcare.
 And, of course, the opposite is true—less money means fewer enrollees.
-For this reason, VA assigns every veteran an Enrollment Priority Group to make sure that certain groups of veterans are able to enroll before others.
+For this reason, VA assigns every veteran an Enrollment Priority Group to make sure that certain groups of veterans can enroll before others.

 When you apply for enrollment, VA will determine if you are eligible for VA healthcare and, if so, assign you a Priority Group.
 Your Priority Group also determines whether you will be responsible for copayments for medications and different types of care at VA Medical Centers.

 Each priority group has a different copay, so if a veteran is moved from one group to another, their copay could change.